Skip to content Skip to footer

 PEF_IMG_HOME 2

-The PEF methodology offers a science-based, standardised framework to help the entire industry speak the same language when talking about environmental impacts.
+The PEF methodology offers a science-based, standardised framework to help the entire industry speak the same language when discussing environmental impacts.

-> It ensures consistency and comparability for product environmental footprints by enabling the industry to evaluate products’ environmental impacts following unique rules for calculations.
+> It ensures consistency and comparability for product environmental footprints by enabling the industry to evaluate products’ environmental impacts using harmonised calculation rules.

 > It is comprehensive, evaluating products along 16 environmental indicators to better understand the hotspots and opportunities for improving the environmental impacts of products.